Sticker (messaging): History

 In July 2019, Telegram introduced animated stickers, using a new format .tgs, with support for third-party sticker packs.

+In December, Signal introduced sticker packs in PNG and WebP formats and APNG for animation.

-A year later, in July 2020, WhatsApp implemented animated stickers with several official packs.
+Later, in July 2020, WhatsApp implemented animated stickers with several official packs.

 In June 2021, Discord added the capability for premium users to use animated stickers.

+In September 2023, Instagram and Facebook Messenger introduced the ability to add AI-generated stickers.
+Within a week, there were reports of people issuing inappropriate prompts involving celebrities or copyrighted characters, such as Elmo holding a knife.

 Use and model

 Stickers are commonly downloadable for free, but some services may offer premium options via microtransactions, often described as stickers as a service.
 Sets may be devoted to specific themes, characters, as well as popular brands and media franchises such as Hello Kitty, Psy, and the Minions of Despicable Me.